ThePansmith/docs/docs/introduction/getting-started/first-scripts.md

 3. This texture would be located at `kubejs/assets/kubejs/textures/item/earlygame/treated_leather.png`.
 You can use different mod IDs as well.
 4. If you want a custom model, you can create one in Blockbench and put it in `kubejs/assets/kubejs/models/item/custom_sword.json`.
 This is true for both items and blocks.

-More info on the large variety of item builder methods available will be in its own page.
+More info on the large variety of itembuilder methods available can be found [here](events/startup/registry/itembuilder.md).

 ### Custom Blocks